 Continuity of Services

 Beginning August 2021, the district plans to return to a pre-pandemic academic schedule inclusive of in-person instruction and all extracurricular and cocurricular activities.
 The district's decision-process regarding continuity of services was informed by data from a stakeholder survey.
 The district will focus on high-quality instruction and utilize universal screeners, district learning assessments, and classroom formative assessment to measure student learning and growth.
-This data will also be used to determine the need for targeted support.
+This data will also be used to determine the need for targeted support and accelerated learning.
 Interventionists are available on every campus to provide the prescribed supports for identified students.
-In addition to meeting the academic needs of all students, the district will continue to focus on the social and emotional wellness of our students.
+In addition to meeting the academic needs of all students, the district will continue to focus on the social and emotional wellness of our students and staff.
 Students will receive daily, or weekly instruction designed to promote healthy mindsets, social skills, and optimal behavior with our Texas Education Agency-approved best practice curriculum.
 Teachers and students will define behaviors that support their learning and work to strengthen and improve them through a goal setting and feedback process.
 Students who demonstrate a need for targeted support in this area will receive intervention by the school counselor or the district behavior support team.
 Our district will continue to partner with local mental health agencies (Tri-County Behavioral Healthcare and Yes to Youth) to further support our students and families.
 We recognize that a variety of circumstances may result in students needing to be out of school occasionally.
 When those occasions arise, students are encouraged to stay current through Canvas.